kiwikik/aws_protectedb_openshift/Installing_OpenShift_SEA.md

 1. Log into your aws account using Account Administrator role.
 In this example we use SSO to easily switch between accounts

 2. Assume `PBMMAccel-PipelineRole`.
-In the switch role menu provide Pipeline role name: PBMMAccel-PipelineRole and your the account ID of the account that will be used to install OpenShift.
+In the switch role menu provide Pipeline role name: PBMMAccel-PipelineRole and the account ID that will be used to install OpenShift.
 In our example we use the ID of `OpenShiftInstaller` account.
    ![Alt text](images/switch_roles_aws.png?raw=true "Switch Roles")

 3. Go to IAM and create a user that will be used to install OpenShift.
 In this example we call it `OpenShiftInstallUser`